Rosa Grena Kliass

-Rosa Grena Kliass (born 15 October 1932) is a Brazilian landscape architect.
+Rosa Grena Kliass (born 15 October 1932) is a Brazilian landscape architect and professor.
 She is considered to be one of the most significant practicing designers in the history of modern and contemporary landscape architecture in Brazil.
 Her projects include the renovation of the Anhangabaú Valley, the Parque da Juventude, and the landscape master plan for the city of São Paulo do Maranhão.
 Kliass also founded and led the Brazilian Association of Landscape Architects in 1976.

 Early life and education

 Rosa Alembick was born in São Roque, Brazil on October 15, 1932, to parents José Alembick and Sonia Alembick (née Groisman).
 She went to primary school in São Roque, but moved to São Paulo in 1944 for the state secondary school.
 Alembick and her family lived in the Jewish community in the district of Bom Retiro in São Paulo.

 Alembick attended the Faculty of Architecture and Urbanism of the University of São Paulo, and graduated in architecture in 1955.
 During her time there, landscape design was taught in the final year, by American landscape designer Roberto Coelho Cardozo.
 Through Cardozo, Alembick was introduced to designers in California, including Thomas Church, Garrett Eckbo and Lawrence Halprin.
 During her studies, she also spent time in Rino Levi’s office, and there also met Roberto Burle Marx.

 In 1956, Alembick married architect Wlademir Kliass (1929-1985).
 The couple had two children, Paulo (b.1958) and Sonia (b.
 1964).